 This is a huge gap in visual content marketing, especially since original graphics (such as infographics and original illustrations) was the #1 visual content type to help marketers reach their marketing goals (Venngage, 2020).

-This suggests an opportunity for marketers to build original visual content into their content strategies.
+This suggests an opportunity for marketers to build visual, custom content into their content strategies.

 6 Video Content Marketing Statistics

 No content marketing strategy is complete without including video marketing.

 Not only does video allow for engaging, interactive content, but as you’ll soon see, it’s also a turbocharged marketing tool that’s only growing bigger.

 3 billion searches per month are done on YouTube (Mushroom Networks, 2020), making it the second-largest search engine in the world, next only to Google.